ngaskill/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-android.markdown

 **Screenlets:** Java view classes for inserting into any activity or fragment view hierarchy.
 They render a selected layout in the runtime and in Android Studio's visual editor and react to UI events, sending any necessary server requests.
-You can set a screenlet's properties from its layout XML file and Java classes.
+You can set a Screenlet's properties from its layout XML file and Java classes.
 The Screenlets bundled with Liferay Screens are known collectively as the
 [Screenlet Library](/develop/reference/-/knowledge_base/7-0/screenlets-in-liferay-screens-for-android).